The-SP/Job-Portal-Backend/extended-usage.md

 6. ### create_applications

    Creates instances of JobApplication model for a particular job.
-(Change JOB_ID to choose job)
+(Change JOB_ID to choose job and specify the resume_path)

 7. ### update_recommendations
   -  Update recommendations and save vectorizer, matrices and df_jobs in a pickle file